naelaboraya/OOP_EX4/README.md

 ## we have used our previous project in java (DirectedWeightedGraph) and the algorihms that we have implemented to do this project .</br>

+# How to run the project </br>
+ - git clone the reposetory
+ - Open the terminal/cmd
+ - Open to the project folder
+  - Run the server :
+   - java -jar Ex4_Server_v0.0.jar "#case [0-15]"